2 J's Auto Transport

 How to Check & Maintain Semi-Truck Tire Pressure

-Set a schedule for checking pressure: For commercial vehicles.
+For commercial vehicles.
 It’s a good idea to check your tire pressure daily.
-This should be done first thing in the morning when the tires are cold.
+This should be done as the first thing in the morning when the tires are cold.
 The warmer the air inside your tires, the less accurate your reading.
 Semi truck tire pressure can take a while to check, but ultimately, it is worth it.

-Check tire pressure when tires are cold: For the most accurate measurement of tire air pressure, it is recommended to check the tires when they are cold.
+For the most accurate measurement of tire air pressure, it is recommended to check the tires when they are cold.
 Tires heat up as they are driven, which can lead to an increase in pressure and result in an inaccurate reading.
 To get a true indication of the tire pressure, wait until the tires have had time to cool down before checking.

 • Tire pressure gauge- High quality manual gauge

-• Air compressor- industrial grade to inflate semi truck tires properly.
+• Air compressor- Industrial grade to inflate semi truck tires properly.

 • Valve stem caps- Ensure they are secure to prevent slow leaks.

-Invest in a reliable gauge:Tire pressure gauges range from dirt cheap to insanely expensive.
+Tire pressure gauges range from dirt cheap to insanely expensive.
 When purchasing one, look for something on the higher end.
 Since you need to check a lot of tires on a daily basis, you want something that is accurate and going to last longer.
 It doesn’t need to be solid gold or engraved with your name, but do not hesitate if you need to spend more than pocket change to get it.

-Go to check: Your goal is to avoid mobile truck tire repair near gainesville.
+Your goal is to avoid mobile truck tire repair near gainesville.
 That means now is the time to get to checking.
 Here is how you do it.

 1. Remove the valve cap